psychemedia/sin-eater-resources/src/_through_1880s.md

 ```
 ## Notes & Queries, 1883

-A couple of years after *Christmas Evans* was first pubished, an eagle-eyed, if tardy, correspondent to *Notes and Queries*, [Vol 7 Iss 159, January 13th, 1883](https://archive.org/details/sim_notes-and-queries_1883-01-13_7_159/page/24/mode/2up?q=sin), p25, also picked up on the reference and provided a new note on the matter, direclty quoting Paxton Hood and perhaps unaware of previous mentions of the tradition in earlier volumes of *Notes a& Queries*, although cognisant of similar other traditions reported elsewhere.
+A couple of years after *Christmas Evans* was first published, an eagle-eyed, if tardy, correspondent to *Notes and Queries*, [Vol 7 Iss 159, January 13th, 1883](https://archive.org/details/sim_notes-and-queries_1883-01-13_7_159/page/24/mode/2up?q=sin), p25, also picked up on the reference and provided a new note on the matter, directly quoting Paxton Hood and perhaps unaware of previous mentions of the tradition in earlier volumes of *Notes & Queries*, although cognisant of similar other traditions reported elsewhere.

 > Welsh Folk-lore: The Sin-Eater.— The following curious scrap of folk-lore occurs in the Rev. Paxton Hood’s book on Christmas Evans, the Preacher of Wild Wales (London, Hodder & Stoughton, 1881) :—
 >